-The rotator cuff is a very versatile joint and is made of up four different muscles.
+The rotator cuff is a very versatile joint and is made up of four different muscles.
 These muscles are the infraspinatus, supraspinatus, teres minor, and subscapularis.
 They originate from the shoulder blade on your back and wrap around to the top of the shoulder.
 The shoulder joint is very shallow.
 Strong and stable rotator cuff muscles are essential to reduce the risk of injury.
 People who use their shoulders in sport, or everyday tasks at work, should complete simple rotator cuff exercises to prevent injury.

 Rotator cuff strengthening exercises:

 There are numerous rotator cuff strengthening exercises available online.
 The trick is to use the correct exercises at the correct time.
 That is why it’s always best to get assessed by a Physiotherapist before you attempt any exercises.
 You may be doing the wrong exercise or an inappropriate exercise, depending on the severity of the injury.
 You can book online for an appointment or send us an email if you have any questions.

 The below are examples of rotator cuff exercises.
 These could be attempted at various stages through the rehab program, as guided by your Physiotherapist.